Slow Cooker Pulled Pork

 - Browning the meat before adding it to the slow cooker is optional.
-If I have the extra time, I like to brown it because it brings out a lot of extra flavor to the pulled pork.
+If I have the extra time, I like to brown it because it gives a lot of extra flavor to the pulled pork.

-- The spice rub listed in the recipe card, below, is very tasty and so easy.
+- Spice rub.
+The spice rub listed in the recipe card, below, is very tasty and so easy.
 However, you can use a store bought spice mix, if preferred.

-- You can use bone in or boneless pork shoulder.
-If you use bone in pork shoulder, simply remove the meat from the bone before you shred it.
+- Bone-in or boneless.
+You can use bone-in or boneless pork shoulder.
+If you use bone-in pork shoulder, simply remove the meat from the bone before you shred it.

-- For the best results and most tender meat, I recommend slow cooking the pork on low for 8 hours.
+- Low and slow!
+For the best results and most tender meat, I recommend slow cooking the pork on low for 8 hours.
 I would NOT turn the setting to high and only cook the pork for 4-6 hours.

-- If you prefer saucy pulled pork, simply add about 1 cup of your favorite BBQ sauce to the meat once it is shredded.
+- BBQ pulled pork.
+If you prefer saucy pulled pork, simply add about 1 cup of your favorite BBQ sauce to the meat once it is shredded.

-- My favorite way to serve pulled pork is piled high on a toasted bun and topped with fresh, creamy, crisp coleslaw!
+- Pulled pork sandwich.
+My favorite way to serve pulled pork is piled high on a toasted bun and topped with fresh, creamy, crisp coleslaw!
 Use my easy homemade coleslaw recipe that is absolutely delicious.
 I give instructions for shredding your own cabbage or using a bag mix.

-- Pulled pork is also wonderful spooned over baked potatoes, baked sweet potatoes or even baked macaroni and cheese.
+- As a topper.
+Pulled pork is also wonderful spooned over baked potatoes, baked sweet potatoes or even baked macaroni and cheese.

-- Use pulled pork in tortillas topped with avocado, sour cream and cheese for taco night.
+- Pulled pork tacos.
+Use pulled pork in tortillas topped with avocado, sour cream and cheese for taco night.

 If you try this slow cooker pulled pork recipe, let me know!
 Leave a comment and if your family loves it as much as mine does, be sure to give it a five star ⭐️ rating!
 Also, tag @kimscravings on Instagram with a picture of your creation.
 It’s so fun to see what you’re cooking!
 Be sure to subscribe to our mailing list to receive more healthy delicious recipes straight to your inbox.